-From this page you can access our Voluntary Vacancies Brochure which contains details of all the current vacancies in Bournemouth and the surrounding areas.
-You can also search for an organisations contact details using the "Search Volunteering Opportunites" button.
+From this page you can access our Voluntary Vacancies Brochure which contains details of all the current vacancies in Bournemouth, Christchurch and Poole.
+You can also search for an organisations contact details using the "Search Volunteering Opportunities" button.

 About Volunteer Centres